 Where to Stay at Disneyland While Pregnant

-One thing that can make or break your trip trip Disneyland as a pregnant mom is where you stay.
-If you are too far from the Disney parks, you won’t be easy to return to your hotel in the middle of the day.
+One thing that can make or break your trip to Disneyland as a pregnant mom is where you stay.
+If you are too far from the Disney parks, it won’t be easy to return to your hotel in the middle of the day.

 DISNEY’S GRAND CALIFORNIAN HOTEL & SPA

 The Disneyland Hotel is another great option for Disneyland accommodations while pregnant.
-It’s just steps away from the park entrances and close to the Downtown Disney District.
+It’s just a few steps away from the park entrances and close to the Downtown Disney District.